Best rental yields in Dubai

 1. What are the best locations for property investment in Dubai?

-Buy-to-let Jumeirah Village Circle
+Buy-to-let Jumeirah Village Circle (JVC)

-Jumeirah Village Circle is a development that contains over 350 apartment buildings and townhouse rows.
+Jumeirah Village Circle is a development that contains over 350 flat buildings and townhouse rows.
 It began construction in 2005, and is built over an area of 870 hectares.
 The current estimated population is 25.000, but this is expected to grow to as much as 300.000 when the development is complete.

 Buy-to-let Downtown Dubai